-Probability of extreme river flows in England and Wales over December to February

-This page shows the probability of extreme conditions in England and Wales over the next three months.
+Probability of extreme river flows in England and Wales over August to October Issued on 05.08.24 using data to the end of July 2024 This page shows the probability of extreme conditions in England and Wales over the next three months.
 The bar chart indicates the likelihood of extremely high or low flows in a given number of regions.
 Maps show which regions are most likely to experience these flows as overall conditions get more extreme.

-England and Wales - three months
+Summary England and Wales - three months Extreme flows are not likely to occur in England and Wales over August-October.